 The second tool is authentic friendships.

-This is very important and what I promote as a way to combat toxic friendships, negative friendships, bullying – whatever term resonates with you.
+Promoting authentic friendships also offers a positive approach to combat toxic friendships, negative friendships, bullying – whatever term resonates with you.

-A way to teach this can start to happen through casual conversation.
+A way to promote healthy friendships can start to happen through casual conversation.

-And then you can also weave in there, what ways can you be a better friend?
+And then you can also weave in, what ways can you be a better friend?

 When children get clear on what kinds of friends they really want, it’s easier to avoid participating in friendships that don’t feel good.

 Celebrating the friendships you already have is another way to teach the tool of authentic friendships.